Quasiconformal Extensions of Harmonic Univalent Mappings of the Unit Disk: Acknowledgements

 \section{Acknowledgements}

-As a doctoral student, I would like to express my sincere gratitude to my supervisor, Prof. Toshiyuki Sugawa, for his expertise, patience and encouragement he has provided during the writing of this paper.
-I would also like to offer my special thanks to Prof. Limei Wang, for her valuable and constructive suggestions.
-My grateful thanks are also extended to Dr. Gangqiang Chen, for his help and guidance.
+The author would like to express sincere gratitude to Prof. Toshiyuki Sugawa, for his expertise and patience he has provided during the writing of this paper.
+The author would also like to offer special thanks to Prof. Saminathan Ponnusamy, Prof. Limei Wang and Prof. Ming Li for their valuable and constructive suggestions.